mine-cetinkaya-rundel/citizenstatistician/content/post/2020-07-24-data-science-tutorials-with-learnr-and-gradethis.md

 ### Work(flow)ing 9 to 5

 Behind every successful project is a successful workflow, so that is where we start.
 Our base is, of course, Github.
-Then, whisk in a handful of Pull Requests, two cups of peer reviews, and a few Issues if necessary, and mix to form a smooth batter.
-Bake in an RStudio environment for 20-25 minutes and add Merge Conflicts to taste.
+Then, whisk in a handful of pull requests, two cups of peer reviews, and a few issues if necessary, and mix to form a smooth batter.
+Bake in an RStudio environment for 20-25 minutes and add merge conflicts to taste.

 Our first task was to familiarise ourselves with the particular packages - `learnr` and `gradethis` (more on these two below).
 Having done this, our workflow involved writing the tutorials two at a time - one person writing each - then reviewing the other person's work.
 After as many cycles of implementing and reviewing changes, a final review was carried out by the course organiser Dr. Çetinkaya-Rundel, who is also the creator of Citizen Statistician.